T2: The Arcade Game

 Mega Drive version

-The game is a first-person rail shooter.
+The game is a light-gun shooter played as a T-800 Terminator cyborg.
 The first half of the game takes place during the human/machine war in 2029, and the second half takes place during John Connor's childhood in the 1990s.
 Stages scroll automatically.
 Sometimes a certain amount of enemies or locks have to be taken out to proceed.
 Various items are hidden that provide benefits such as increased firepower or extra credits.
 Players lose points at the end of the level for killing civilians.
+The game supports two-player simultaneous play, with both players using control pads or with one player using the Menacer and the other player using a control pad.
+Players share credits.
+The number of starting credits can be set in the options menu.

 The game supports play using a control pad or Sega Menacer.
 Using a control pad, the D-Pad moves the targeting crosshair.
 Unlike most light gun games, players are equipped with machine guns that are fired continuously by holding the trigger on the Menacer or B on a control pad.
 While the gun has unlimited ammunition, it gradually overheats and loses efficiency, so players must let it cool off occasionally by not firing for a duration.
 Each player has a gunpower gauge that indicates this and decreases as the gun is fired.
 Players also have a secondary weapon, a rocket launcher in the stages set in 2029 and a shotgun in the stages set in the 1990s, which is fired by pressing the top button on the Menacer or A on a control pad.